 Preparing for Development: Rift

-- On Windows, enable Direct3D 11 - it exposes the most advanced VR rendering capabilities.
-Direct3D 9 and Windows OpenGL are not supported.
+- On Windows, enable Direct3D 11.
+D3D 11 exposes the most advanced VR rendering capabilities.
+D3D 9 and OpenGL do not currently work in VR with Unity.
 D3D 12 is currently available as an experimental feature.

 - Use the Linear Color Space.
 Linear lighting is not only more correct for shading, it also causes Unity to perform sRGB read/write to the eye textures.
 This helps reduce aliasing during VR distortion rendering, where the eye textures are interpolated with slightly greater dynamic range.

 - Never clone displays.
 When the Rift is cloned with another display, the application may not vsync properly.
 This leads to visible tearing or judder (stuttering or vibrating motion).